mapmeld/voices/README.md

 You can change colors by clicking a colorful square above the photo.

+You can switch between pencil and area modes by clicking those buttons.

 <img src="https://raw.githubusercontent.com/slang-group/voices/gh-pages/demo/screenshots/3.png" width="400"/>

 Now record or upload your audio files for each color, on a sidebar.